 /

-Around three years ago the clock at St Georges Church Ticknall stopped chiming.
-After several attempts to rectify the problem it was decided that we needed to call in expert help to solve the problem.
-Smith of Derby is a well known and respected firm of clockmakers and so we consulted them.
-It was then…
+Around three years ago – so 2015 – the clock at St George’s Church, Ticknall, stopped chiming.
+After several attempts to rectify the problem, it was decided that we needed to seek expert help to solve the issue.
+Smith of Derby is a well-known and respected firm of clockmakers, and so we consulted them.
+We

 /